Amsterdam Science Park railway station

 Amsterdam Science Park is a railway station in the borough Amsterdam-Oost in Amsterdam, Netherlands.
 The station lies on the Amsterdam–Zutphen railway between the railway stations Amsterdam Muiderpoort and Diemen.
 The station serves the Science Park Amsterdam and the Watergraafsmeer, as well as Amsterdam University College and the Science Park campus of the University of Amsterdam.
 The construction of the station started in June 2009 and it was opened on 13 December 2009 by Amsterdam Mayor Job Cohen.
-It is one of the fast moving railway station.

 Train services

 The following trains operated by NS are serving the station: